Harold Ramis: The SCTV Years

 Ramis also starred in SCTV‘s presentation of the western movie “A Fistful of Ugly.”
 And he accepted phone calls from “viewers” as SCTV station manager Maurice “Moe” Green.

-In the last several days, a number of colleagues (including Bill Murray who had a famous “feud” with Ramis) have come out to say wonderful things about Ramis as a director, screenwriter, actor, and human being.
+In the days after he died, a number of colleagues (including Bill Murray who had a famous “feud” with Ramis) said wonderful things about Ramis as a director, screenwriter, actor, and human being.
 We wish he were still around to give us more great work, but we are happy we can watch these SCTV clips and the movies.
 And I will keep watching Groundhog Day every year too, even though next time it will be with a little extra sadness.
 RIP.

 What is your favorite Harold Ramis movie or character?
 Leave your two cents in the comments.